empiricaly/tutorials/guess-correlation-tutorial/README.md

         be fully controlled from the interface in future versions.
       * `init.js`: Initiating the game.
 This returns an array of rounds and players.
-      * `callbacks.js`: What happens at the beginning and end of the rounds and between the stages.
+      * `callbacks.js`: What happens at the beginning and end of the game, rounds, and between the stages.
     * `bots.js`: specifying the behavior of artificial bots.
 We will not use this in this tutorial.